 - Are there discounts available?

 Yes.
 For each functioning buzzer system a school brings to a State or Regional Bowl, a $5 discount will be applied.
 Also, the host school for a State Bowl will be able to register up to 6 teams free of charge.
 Finally, note that hosts (if they qualify), receive a discount of $50 for entry of one team into the National Championships.
-At Nationals, teams who supply an experienced reader will receive a $100 discount, if NHBB is still in need of readers, and a $20 discount per buzzer system brought.
+At Nationals, teams who supply an experienced reader will receive a $110 discount on Saturday, with additional discounts provided on Friday and Sunday, and a $25 discount per buzzer system brought.

 - What about The National History Bee?
 Can someone compete in both the Bee and the Bowl?